 2. HubSpot Service Hub

-HubSpot Service Hub is an AI-powered, omnichannel customer support platform built on top of HubSpot’s CRM.
+HubSpot Service Hub is an AI-powered, omnichannel customer support platform built on top of HubSpot's CRM, designed for teams that want support, sales, and marketing data in one place.

 If you’re already using HubSpot for marketing or sales, Service Hub will feel like the natural extension of your tech stack.